Menu

-Theater, like any other industry, needs professional, experienced management to be able to produce a polished and marketable product.
-The management and staff in the offices at the Music Circus were dedicated and talented.
+Theatre, like any other industry, needs professional, experienced management capable of producing a polished and marketable product.
+The management and staff in the offices at the Music Circus were dedicated and talented, and some went on to greater success in the theatre.

 Cornelius (Neil) Philip Cotter